-In this video, I am explaining that we can discover freedom from the constant inner-criticism of the chattering mind when we directly recognize our naturally wakeful and liberated essence.
-One of my methods for helping others realize this is by asking the question: “What is here now, when there is no problem to solve?”
+We can discover freedom from the constant inner criticism of the chattering mind when we directly recognize our naturally wakeful and liberated essence.
+One of my methods for helping others realize this is by asking the question,

-In my book and audio of meditations, Shift Into Freedom, I describe this process of relaxing into our naturally spacious and awake ground of being in greater detail.
-Below is an excerpt from the book where I recount the story of one of my students shifting into this peaceful dimension of awake awareness in the midst of daily life.
+In the video below, I describe the process of relaxing into our naturally spacious and awake ground of being.
+Beneath the video is an excerpt from my book, Shift into Freedom, in which I recount the story of one of my students shifting into this peaceful dimension of awake awareness in the midst of daily life.

 A student of mine, who’d only recently learned to shift local awareness, was at dinner with some friends he hadn’t seen for a while.
 He realized he was feeling anxious and self-conscious.
 He tried to calm himself, but nothing changed.
 Then he remembered that he’d learned a method of unhooking local awareness and shifting into his naturally peaceful mind.
 He’d only tried this method in the quiet solitude of his home before, but that night he decided to see if it worked at the dinner party.

 While his companions placed their orders with the waiter, he discovered that only a short time was needed to unhook and shift his local awareness away from his painful, contracted state of self-consciousness and into a new way of seeing and being.
 He later told me, “I immediately noticed relief.
 My internal judge was gone—the critic of myself and others—and this allowed me to listen to my friends in a way that was much more engaged, heartfelt, and easygoing.
 Until the critic was gone, I hadn’t even noticed how much this anxious judge ruled my world.”